postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ![Request not sent](https://assets.postman.com/postman-docs/response-error-console-link-v8.jpg)

-Select __View in Console__ to see the request detail in the console and find out more about what went wrong.
+Select __View in Console__ to inspect the request details in the console and find out more about what went wrong.

 ![Error in Console](https://assets.postman.com/postman-docs/console-pane-opened-from-response-v8.jpg)